bwz3rbot/Approve_O_Bot/README.md

 ## Usage <a name = "usage"></a>

-Just keep a terminal open with it running.
+Just keep a terminal open with it running.\

 As long as your internet is connected, it should continuously scan for mentions.
-If the bot is powered off and then restarted, it will rescan the 5 most recent items in the inbox and attempt to add them as contributors if they are not already.
+If the bot is powered off and then restarted, it will scan the 5 most recent items in the inbox and then attempt to add the users who posted them as contributors to the secondary sub.